Cavity antiresonance spectroscopy of dipole coupled subradiant arrays: Vacuum mediated coherent and incoherent dynamics

 respectively.
 Here, $\gamma$ is the single emitter free space decay rate, $\textbf{k}\ts{e}$ is the transition wave vector and $\textbf{r}_{ij}:=\textbf{r}_i-\textbf{r}_j$.
 The functions $F$ and $G$ are defined as

-where $\theta$ is the angle drawn by the induced dipoles $\boldsymbol{\mu}$ and the separation vector $\textbf{r}_{ij}$.
+where $\theta$ is the angle drawn by the dipole moment $\boldsymbol{\mu}$ and the separation vector $\textbf{r}_{ij}$.
 Note, that for all computations in the paper we assumed the dipoles to be oriented along the y-direction.